 So in the last post, I answered a very common question, ‘Where to Buy a Hedgehog?’.
-Today, I’ll answer a much more important question to many and that is How much do hedgehogs cost?
+Today, I’ll answer a much more important question to many and that is how much do hedgehogs cost?

 Before buying a pet, it’s important to know whether you can afford to have a new member in your family.
-Hedgehog’s needs of food and water, shelter, heat, bedding, toys, and accessories and their cost leads many families to give away their beloved pet.
+Hedgehog’s needs for food and water, shelter, heat, bedding, toys, and accessories and their cost leads many families to give away their beloved pet.
 In order to avoid this heart-breaking moment, you should know how much hedgehogs cost before actually buying one.

 Basic Hedgehog Costs